cs3157/recitations/Z-Unix-2/unix-2.md

 ## The `PATH` variable shows where to find programs ##

 Shells also allow us to set variables.
-The `PATH` variable is a list of colon-separated paths to directories that the shell uses to find programs.
+The `PATH` variable is a list of colon-separated paths to directories that the shell looks inside to find programs.
+For example, if you wanted to be able to run your `twecho` executable from any directory on CLIC, you could put the absolute path to `twecho` in your README.

 To see our account's `PATH` variable: